Cle07/Kobo_Quotes_to_LLM/README.md

 # KoboQuotes to LLM Synthesis

-A small personal tool to generate comprehensive book summaries from your Kobo highlights using LLMs.
+A small personal tool to generate dense book summaries from your Kobo highlights using LLMs.

 ## Overview